Buffer Plugin Overview

 If the bottom chunk write out fails, it will remain in the queue and Fluentd will retry after waiting several seconds (

-retry_wait).
-If the retry count exceeds the specified limit (
+disable_retry_limit is false) and the retry count exceeds the specified limit (

 retry_limit), the chunk is trashed.
 The retry wait time doubles each time (1.0sec, 2.0sec, 4.0sec, …).
 If the queue length exceeds the specified limit (